 Healthy mind while traveling TIP #5: STAY LONGER

 Traveling can easily exhaust our bodies and minds due to the constant physical movement and overwhelming uncertainties.
 It’s a feeling that will surely lower your tail and shake up your body.
 The best way to combat this is to stay at every destination loooonger.
 Then, you won’t feel compelled to see everything within those 48 or 72 hours.
 RELAX, escapaders!
 Take your time at each destination.
 I could have marked up many more countries if I wanted to go off of a checklist, but I have chosen quality over quantity.
 It’s all about the experience.
 Of course, I admit that long-term traveling or extended stay is a luxury and I recognize that most people only have a certain amount of vacation hours each year.
 As a general rule, I stay at one destination for a minimum of 5 nights (the longer, the better) before hopping to my next.
 That way, I have adequate time to explore the city, incorporate my healthy routines, and get some work done without feeling stressed.
 I’d pant nonstop if I had to be on the move every 3-4 days.
 Investing the time to experience a single place beats getting a mere taste of several different places.
 Less movement means more stability.
 More stability generates less stress.
 And, less stress ultimately equates to more sanity.

-Stay tuned for more ways to keep a healthy mind while traveling!
-Part II is coming up shortly.
+Sniff out more ways to keep a healthy mind while traveling in PART II!
 Keep those tails waggin’ because I won’t disappoint.
-In the meantime, you can check out this section for more healthy travel tips.

 Markin’ it up,